hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-compute-ops-management.md

 Then restart the Grafana service:
 \> <i>service grafana-server restart</i>

-For more details on how to install the Infinity plugin, you can check out the [Infinty GitHub repository](https://github.com/yesoreyeram/grafana-infinity-datasource).
+For more details on how to install the Infinity plugin, you can check out the [Infinity GitHub repository](https://github.com/yesoreyeram/grafana-infinity-datasource).

 ## Grafana configuration